How Can I See if My Users Have Vulnerable Browser Plugins Installed?

 The vulnerable browser plugin information provided is not a 100% audit of your users' browser vulnerabilities.
 There may be instances where no vulnerable plugins are detected despite having plenty of clicks on a phishing campaign.
 For example, if a user has the plugins turned off, or if they are using a different browser which does not appear to have vulnerable browser plugins installed.

-NOTE: This feature is part of the Platinum subscription level.
+NOTE: This feature is part of the Platinum and Diamond subscription levels.